CEDipEngineering/ImageProcessingAndROS/README.md

-## Projects for learning image processing in Pyhton 3.7 with OpenCV 4.
+## Projects for learning image processing and ROS in Pyhton 3.7 with OpenCV 4 and ROSpy.

 ___
-### Activity 1:
+### Activity 1; Basic Image processing:

 - ####   Part 1:
     - Brightness equalization